terry-repos/Polymer-data-table/README.md

 ## polymer-data-table

-A simple ui that allows for add, edit, deleting of json data in table format
+A simple ui to read, add, edit and delete json data in table format